DogsBite.org

-History and activities
+History

 After being injured by a pit bull during an attack while jogging on June 17, 2007, DogsBite.org founder Colleen Lynn researched dog bites and attacks, and anonymously launched Dogsbite.org in October 2007.
 Shortly after, Lynn's identity was revealed and she received harassment, including the threat of a lawsuit.

+Activities

 DogsBite.org documents and publishes accounts dog bite related fatalities from media reports.
 The organization tracks various factors for each attack incident including information about the attacking dog being from a shelter or rescue adoption.
 The organization wrote an amicus curiae for the case Tracey v.
 Solesky, 50 A. 3d 1075 - Md: Court of Appeals 2012, and in February 2013 Coleen Lynn testified to the Judicial Proceedings Committee of the Maryland Senate in opposition of Senate Bill 247.

 DogsBite.org's website says that it is "genetics that leaves pit bull victims with permanent and disfiguring injuries.", and advocates for breed-specific legislation on a genetic basis.
 DogsBite's position on breed-specific legislation (BSL) is that it is effective at preventing attacks and injuries, which they say the reduced population numbers of affected breeds lowers overall biting incidents.
 They advocate that BSL should be enacted at the state level in all 50 states.
 Their website provides information on pit bull regulations in military housing and in over 900 cities.
 Lynn says they support laws that specifically regulate pit bulls because of the number of fatalities caused, the nature of the injuries, and the severity of the attacks; she also states that even though pit bulls are a minority of dogs owned, they were responsible for 64% of the deaths in 2014.
 The American Veterinary Medical Association, and other organizations have published positions opposing breed-specific legislation (BSL).